Alessandro1103/ImageGen-for-CrossView/README.md

 ```

 ## Dataset
 In my project, due to limited resources, I have reduced the CVUSA dataset.
-The original dataset can be found here: {https://mvrl.cse.wustl.edu/datasets/cvusa/}(Complete Dataset) with an appropriate request.
-Otherwise a reduced version can be found {https://pro1944191.github.io/SemanticAlignNet/}(Reduced Dataset)
+The original dataset can be found here: [Complete Dataset](https://mvrl.cse.wustl.edu/datasets/cvusa/) with an appropriate request.
+Otherwise a reduced version can be found [Reduced Dataset](https://pro1944191.github.io/SemanticAlignNet/)

 ## How to run
 The paper said that the GAN is pretrained, but here there is a code designed to replicate the training.
 So first of all we need to run the GAN, and there is the appropriate main in the XFork folder, ```Code/XFork/main.py```: